About

 - gWidgetsrjava: needed to use the rjava package for the graphical

 toolkit.
-This package is not being actively maintained.
+This package is not being maintained.
+For Java-based GUIs please see the deducer project.

 - gWidgetsWWW: A standalone implementation of the gWidgets API